How to Get Rid of Silverfish

 Half-eaten pages in your books?
 Chewed-through boxes in your pantry?
 These are signs of a silverfish infestation.
 Here’s how to identify, get rid of, and prevent silverfish infestations in the home.

-What are Silverfish?
+What Are Silverfish?

-The silverfish (Lepisma saccharina) is a small insect pest found around the globe.
-They are considered a nuisance pest, meaning that they are neither harmful to humans nor do they spread disease.
+Siverfish are only considered a nuisance pest when they get into homes.
+There they are difficult to control but they are not harmful to humans nor spread disease.
 Instead, silverfish are known for damaging material goods, such as books, wallpaper, photos, clothing, and dry foods in the kitchen pantry.

 Silverfish are particularly attracted to under-sink areas in the bathroom or kitchen, where the environment is humid and dark.
 They may also live in walls, closets, or crawl spaces.
 They remain hidden during the day, but at night, they emerge to forage for food.